hanhuazhu/recipy/README.md

 #

 Originally the project was written in under three days during Oregon State University's BeaverHacks.
-Since then, I (Han) have revisited and cleaned up the code with my limited python knowledge.
+Since then, I have revisited and cleaned up the code with my limited python knowledge.
 The project is now considered complete and depreciated.